Back to blog

 It's relatively straightforward to create an animated spinner, but there might be difficulties and unexpected behavior since we work with layers and Core Animation.

-If you don't want to handle all the corner cases, consider using the ComponentsKit library that already has a spinner that is easy to use and customize.
+If you don't want to handle all the corner cases, consider using the SwiftComponents library that already has a spinner that is easy to use and customize.
 Check out all the components that we have and save hours of coding!